wohu8292/Sound-Lab/Hammond M3 Organ Sampling/explanatory text.md

 I've used lower keyboard for low frequency and upper keyboard for high frequency

 --------------------
-sample directly from hammond organ (original sound before adding effect.wav)
+original sound before adding effect.wav
 --------------------

 (-5s) vibrato on lower frequency / no vibrato on high frequency